 There are records of a church in Edinburgh from around AD 854, and historians conclude that there was an established community in what we know now as Edinburgh by the middle of the ninth century.
 The significance of this church is that it was probably the forerunner of the famous St. Giles church which today dominates the landscape of the Royal Mile, the famous road that joins the royal palace at the bottom to the magnificent castle at the top.

 Early records state that in the 7th century the English captured an area in Scotland that had a fort situated on top of a rock.
-They named this place Eiden’s burgh.
+They named this place Eiden’s burgh, and so began the history of Edinburgh as one of the nation’s major cities.
 Historical records of the beginnings of the castle are scarce, but it does at least appear that by the middle of the 10th century Northumbrian nobles had decided to make it the location their permanent residence, which required them to build fortified walls as protection from neighbouring rivals.

 Around this time, Britain was under attack by the Vikings, and many settlements were destroyed by raiding parties.
 It was the rule of the Vikings which eventually led to the demise of the Northumbrian rule, mainly because the Vikings cut off north Northumbria from the rest of Britain.
 This led to the Lothians coming under the control of the Kingdom of Scotland, which was initially sited to the west of the country.
 For many years the Lothians also came under attack from English forces from the south, but it was recorded in the 11th century that the English gave victory to the Scottish King Indulf, after which Edinburgh remained under Scots rule.